zhaoyanz405/free-chatting/DESIGN.md

 ### hide the history
 We could add a special command or shortcut, to hide the history quickly.
 It would be useful when we don't want others know what we did when he approached.

+# Module Interface

+## Core interface

+The most important interfaces are,
+- send_to
+- recv_from

+Obviously, `send_to` is to send a msg to the person you want to talk or the channel.
+`recv_from` is to recieve msg from which person or channel.
+It also reveals that the user must know what he/she is doing.